Fearing coronavirus, African city dwellers flee to the countryside

 “The countryside is full of people who found themselves unemployed due to coronavirus,” Agram said.
 “In the countryside life is cheap and people help each other.”

-Agram’s city neighbours won’t be able to follow him.
+Agram’s city neighbors won’t be able to follow him.
 Morocco, which now has 170 cases, halted inter-city travel earlier this week.

 South Africa, which has Africa’s highest number of cases with 554 coronavirus patients, is going further.